“Thyroid disease,

 “Sometimes, symptoms of thyroid problems are mistaken for menopause symptoms.
 Thyroid disease, especially hypothyroidism, is more likely to develop after menopause”.8

-In Thyroid and Menopause: Thyroid and the Menopause? the British Thyroid Foundation (BTF) explain:
+In Thyroid and Menopause Article: Thyroid and Menopause – Thyroid Problems In Women the British Thyroid Foundation (BTF) explain:

 Health Care Provider